openstack-archive/infra-manual/doc/source/developers.rst

 can submit a change to Gerrit and mark it as "Work in Progress" (WIP).

 .. note::
-   The OpenStack Gerrit system does not support drafts, use "Work in Progress" instead.
+   The OpenDev Gerrit system does not support drafts, use "Work in Progress" instead.

 To do so, after submitting a change to Gerrit in usual way (``git review``),